 We believe that there is only one God (Deuteronomy 6:4).
 He is the Creator of the universe and of all people (Genesis 1-3).
 He is revealed to us in the three persons of Father, Son, and Holy Spirit (Matthew 28:19; John 1:1; Ephesians 1:17; Colossians 1).
 While each of these three is individually God from all eternity, they are one in essence.
 That is, there are not three gods, but one God in three persons (i.e., the Trinity).
 Throughout Scripture we find that the Father is referred to as God; Jesus is referred to as God, and the Holy Spirit is referred to as God.
 Yet the mystery of the Trinity is that these three separate "Persons" are referred to as "one God."

 People are made in the image of God, to be like Him in character.
-People are the supreme object of God's Creation.
-All of us are marred by an attitude of disobedience toward God called "sin."
+People are the supreme object of God's creation.
+All of us are marred by an attitude and practice of disobedience toward God called "sin."
 Sin separates people from God and causes many problems in life and ultimately death.
-Outside of a relationship with God through His son, Jesus Christ, we are lost (Genesis 1:27, Psalm 8:3-6, Isaiah 53:6a, Romans 3:23, Isaiah 59:1,2).
+Outside of a relationship with God through His Son Jesus Christ, we are lost (Genesis 1:27; Psalm 8:3-6; Isaiah 53:6a; Romans 3:23; Isaiah 59:1, 2).

-We believe that the term “marriage” has only one meaning: the uniting of one biologically born man and one biologically born woman in a single, exclusive union, as spelled out in Scripture (Gen. 2:18-25).
-We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other (1 Cor.
-6:18; 7:2-5; Heb.
-13:4).
+We believe that the term "marriage" has only one meaning: the uniting of one biologically born man and one biologically born woman in a single, exclusive union, as spelled out in Scripture (Genesis 2:18-25).
+We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other (1 Corinthians 6:18; 7:2-5; Hebrews 13:4).
 We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.
-We also believe that God offers redemption and restoration to all who confess and forsake their sin, seeking His mercy and forgiveness through Jesus Christ (Acts 3:19-21; Rom.
-10:9-10; 1 Cor.
-6:9-11).
+We also believe that God offers redemption and restoration to all who confess and forsake their sin, seeking His mercy and forgiveness through Jesus Christ (Acts 3:19-21; Romans 10:9-10; 1 Corinthians 6:9-11).